konn/safe-printf/README.md

 ### Quasiquote interface
 Quiasiquote interface provides more readable way for generating formats.

-NOTE: Currently escape sequence such as `\n` is not supported.

 ```haskell
 {-# LANGUAGE QuasiQuotes #-}
 module Main where